kaanbahtiyar/kaanbahtiyar.github.io/_publications/2024_CrossCoupling_ICPE24.md

 sitemap_include: true
 ---

-Peer-reviewed conference paper based on the [axis-coupled inertial vibration compensation using machine tool feed drives project](/projects/cross-coupling-vibrations/).
+Peer-reviewed conference paper {% include project-phrase.html %}.

 **Abstract.**
 Apart from the process-induced forced and chatter, most high-speed machine tools suffer from inertial forced vibrations, which are triggered during rapid acceleration of the machine axes.
 Particularly, vertical machining centers suffer from axis-coupling type inertial forced vibrations, which occur when the X/Y axes accelerate and trigger rocking motion of the machine column causing the Z-axis to tip/tilt.
 This unwanted vertical Z-axis motion destroys the surface finish.
 This paper presents a novel compensation scheme augmented with a data-based tuning strategy to enable the machine to eliminate such unwanted vibrations.
 A trajectory pre-filter is designed, which commands the Z-axis to retract the tool based on the expected X/Y axis coupled vibration.
 The pre-filter coefficients are tuned iteratively based on the measured vibration data.
 Experimental results show that the coupled Z-axis vibration can be lowered by ~80% while allowing shorter cartesian axis acceleration time constants for greater productivity.